 Lentils are also a great iron source for Vegetarians and Vegans.
 Because we don't get iron from animal-based sources, we need to be making sure plant based sources are consumed regularly.
 The fun thing about that is how different that can look each day.

 - Banana - For best results, always use ripe bananas for making muffins/cakes/sweet breads.
 You want some that look like those pictured above - quite well covered in brown spots, with minimal bruising.

 - Baking Powder & Bicarb - Two raising agents to get those muffins light and bouncy.

 - Carrot - We've added this in as a tasty way of increasing the veg intake for our toddlers and older kids.

 - Chocolate Chips - We use dairy-free chocolate chips.
 You could easily change these for an unrefined sugary option such as berries, raisins, currants or chopped dates.

 - Ground Flaxseed - It's important to use ground flaxseed, and not whole.
 It's inexpensive, and if you haven't got access to it at a local health food store, you can easily find it online.
 Alternatively, you can sub it out for chia seeds.

 - Lentils - Full of plant protein, iron, and many other essential minerals.
 They are undetectable in our muffins - even the fussiest of eaters won't know they're in there.
-We use cooked green lentils are used in this muffin recipe.
+We use cooked green lentils in this muffin recipe.
 Read below for further information on using Lentils.

 - Spelt Flour - You’ll get very similar results as baking with all-purpose flour, but spelt adds a little something 'extra'.
 By that we mean it adds a little bit more texture, a nuttier flavour, a better nutritional profile, and adds little more dimension to your baking.